Into the Unknown: The Dardeen Family

 THE INVESTIGATION: Police found signs that the Dardeens' killer attempted to clean up the scene after the brutal attacks.
 Elaine, Peter, and the baby girl were tucked into bed after their deaths.
 The home itself was in order, with no signs of ransacking or searching, and nothing appeared to be missing according to family.

 At first, Keith Dardeen himself was a suspect in the murders of his family.
 Friends and family couldn't believe that he would harm his family, and they were proven correct when hunters found his body in a field the next day.
 His death was as horrific as the rest of his family's.
 Unlike his family though, Keith was shot to death, and his genitals were mutilated.
-Whether this occurred before or after his death is unclear.
+Whether the mutilation occurred before or after his death is unclear.
 At autopsy, the coroner found he was killed within an hour of the rest of his family.

 A small amount of marijuana was found in the house, but the amount was small enough police didn't believe it was related to dealing.
 The Dardeens weren't known to be in debt beyond the ordinary car loans and mortgage for the mobile home, and they weren't gamblers or involved in any other crime, either.

 The genital mutilation Keith suffered suggests a sexual motive to the crime, at least against him, but there seems to be no evidence of what exactly someone was trying to say by doing such a horrible thing.
 The exact nature of the mutilation has not been made public, so it's impossible for a layperson like me to speculate what the intent may have been behind the act.
 There has never been any rumor or evidence that Keith was struggling with or attempting to hide his sexuality.
 No extramarital affairs on Elaine or Keith's parts have ever come to light, either.
 The way the bodies of Elaine, Peter, and the baby girl were tucked into bed together suggests remorse, which might lead one to believe that the killer or killers knew the family.
+I also do not know if there were similar crimes committed in the area at the time.

 Leads quickly ran dry as police explored every possible motive and came up with nothing.
 It didn't take long for the Dardeen family murders to go cold.
 Over the years, the case was featured on America's Most Wanted as well as podcasts, true crime websites, and blogs like this one.